 Editor’s Note: Fifty years ago, Columbia Avenue erupted in a race riot.
 “The mobs swarmed into stores and clutched everything they could carry away,” reported Bulletin writer William Naulty.
 That heart of North Philadelphia never really recovered, as Jeff Gamage notes in his Inquirer report from Sunday.
 “Today, 50 years later, the riot zone is at once desolate and prosperous, home to ruined storefronts and comfortable pubs, to abandoned buildings and new, lower-income housing,” writes Gamage.
 But in nearly every sense the pre-riot Columbia Avenue, a prosaic shopping street that was also the home to Philadelphia’s liveliest jazz clubs, is gone.
 In this point of view article, Hidden City contributor Ethan Wallace recalls being enticed by damage the riot left behind.

-“Ruminating On Lost Columbia Avenue” is the third installment of a four-part series.
+“Ruminating On Lost Columbia Avenue” is the third installment of a three-part series.

 I’m walking west down Cecil B. Moore heading towards 18th street.
 It is chaos around me as hundreds of Temple students with their families try to find parking for U-Haul trucks and over stuffed family cars.
 It is move in and the neighborhood is swarming with students arriving for fall semester.
 Around me are bars and eateries catering to the campus crowd, signs of new construction and many vacant lots.
 It’s a far cry from the neighborhood I saw as a Temple freshman in 1985.